 FEB 2013: Member of the International Scientific Committee of the conference, entitled, Eminent Europeans of Irish Origin: The Impact of Ireland in Europe: An Historical Perspective, held at the Royal Irish Academy, Dublin, on 21-22 February, 2013.

-Currently an executive committee member of the Irish Association of Professional Historians.
+Currently a committee member and the secretary of the Irish Association of Professional Historians.

 1988: Awarded a student fellowship by NUI Galway to study a MA in History.